-- A. Introduction - 1.
-The introduction should identify the document as the Draft Environmental Impact Statement for the Proposed Action and should describe the location and main programmatic elements of the Proposed Project. - B. Project Description - Location and Site Definition Include local and regional geographic descriptors, tax map designation, size of parcel affected by Proposed Project, existing zoning designation, adjoining streets, and land uses on-Site and proximate to the Project Site.
+- 1. Location and Site Definition Include local and regional geographic descriptors, tax map designation, size of parcel affected by Proposed Project, existing zoning designation, adjoining streets, and land uses on-Site and proximate to the Project Site.
 The project description will identify and describe the Project Site in text and graphics.
 Include a description of current access to the Project Site and the Project Site's relationship to the Town's business districts, hamlets, and major transportation resources.
 Describe the Applicant's ownership status with respect to the Project Site. - 2.
 Project Description Include information necessary to describe the Proposed Project and its component parts.
 The text will include a description of the proposed development plan, including a description of the unit mix and type.
-Information should be provided regarding vehicular and pedestrian circulation, as well as open space and recreational amenities.
+Information should be provided regarding vehicular and pedestrian circulation, as well as open

+- space and recreational amenities.
 A description of parking facilities should be included.
 A description of the staffing and operations of the Site shall be provided. - 3.
-Building Design The chapter will include graphic depictions of the Proposed Project, including conceptual site plans, grading plans, landscaping plans, building sections, and renderings to supplement the narrative descriptions provided.
+Building Design The chapter will include graphic depictions of the Proposed Project, including conceptual site plans, grading plans, landscaping plans, building sections, and renderings to supplement the narrative descriptions provided. - 4.
+Description of the proposed amendments to the Zoning Code and Zoning Map and why such amendments are necessary to achieve the objectives of the Proposed Project.
+The applicability of the Proposed Zoning to other sites in the Town will also be provided.

-- 4. Description of the proposed amendments to the Zoning Code and Zoning Map and why such amendments are necessary to achieve the objectives of the Proposed Project.
-The applicability of the Proposed Zoning to other sites in the Town will also be provided. - C. Project Purpose and Need - 1.
-Description of the Applicant's purpose and need for the Proposed Project. - D. Summary of Approvals Required - 1.
-A complete list of all approvals required by Federal, State, County, and Town agencies, and identification of all Involved and Interested Agencies that will receive the DEIS.
+C. Project Purpose and Need

+1. Description of the Applicant's purpose and need for the Proposed Project.

+D. Summary of Approvals Required

+1. A complete list of all approvals required by Federal, State, County, and Town agencies, and identification of all Involved and Interested Agencies that will receive the DEIS.